ryukora/mybiznet-bandwidth-monitor/README.md

 # MyBiznet Bandwidth Prometheus
-Scraping data from app MyBiznet (app.biznet.id) to Prometheus -> Grafana
+Scraping data from app MyBiznet (app.biznet.id) to Prometheus -> Grafana.

+This project facilitates monitoring bandwidth usage from the MyBiznet application (app.biznet.id) by integrating it with Prometheus and Grafana.
+The integration enables users to visualize their bandwidth consumption through Grafana dashboards, providing insights into their internet usage patterns.

 ![gZC85XF](https://i.imgur.com/gZC85XF.png)